 Twice, fearing God is directly mentioned as a reason for going through Deuteronomy every seven years.
 The word fear appears twenty-eight times in Deuteronomy, and mostly in context regarding fearing God.

-Psalm 34:11 Come, you children, hearken unto me [there's hear]: I will teach you the fear of the LORD.
+Psalm 34:11 Come, you children, listen to me [there is hear]; I will teach you the fear of the LORD.

 The word "teach" literally means "chastise," but its softer forms include "discipline, accustom to, train, or teach."
 It depends upon the context in which it appears as to how the translators were going to translate it.
 Regardless of which one is used, the word makes clear that the fear of the Lord is not something that we have by nature.